ahmedxomar101/Image-Classifier/README.md

     + Dataset of: Validation

 ### 3. Label Mapping
 You'll also need to load in a mapping from category label to category name.
-You can find this in the file cat_to_name.json in case of usinf flowers dataset.
-It's a JSON object which you can read in with the json module.
+You can find this in the file cat_to_name.json in case of using flowers dataset.
+It's a JSON object which you can read in with the json [module](https://www.json.org/json-en.html).
 This will give you a dictionary mapping the integer encoded categories to the actual names of the flowers.

 ## 1. Jupyter Notebook
 In order to avoid rendering problems you could check it out in [nbviewer](https://nbviewer.jupyter.org/github/AhMeDxHaMiDo/Image-Classifier/blob/AhMeDxHaMiDo-patch-1/Image-Classifier-Project.ipynb).